Spanish family missing after tourist boat sinks near Labuan Bajo in Indonesia

 Seven people including two Spanish tourists, four crew members and a tour guide were rescued.

+A search for the remaining four was continuing on Saturday, and Padar and Komodo islands in Komodo National Park in East Nusa Tenggara have been temporarily closed to visitors due to potential extreme weather, the Labuan Bajo port authority told Antara.

-The Labuan Bajo port authority attributed the sinking to high waves of up to three metres, Antara said.
+The authority attributed the sinking to high waves of up to three metres, Antara said.

 "This made it difficult for us to carry out the initial search," port authority chief Stephanus Risdiyanto told the agency.